 Self-reflection is a great art.
-Because honestly… being honest is hard.
-And being honest to oneself is the greatest challenge.
-It may sound easy but many cyclist fail, when it counts to be 100% true to ourselves.
+Because honestly being honest is hard.
+And being honest with oneself is the biggest challenge.
+It may sound easy but many cyclists fail when it counts to be 100% true to themself.

-But the thing is, if applied right one can improve both: Being an athlete and being the person one wants to be, privately as well as in career.
-The following questions will help you to challenge your own actions and believes and move towards who you want to become.
+But the thing is, if applied right you can improve both: Being an athlete and being the person you want to be, privately as well as in career.
+The following questions will help you to challenge your actions and beliefs and move toward who you want to become.

 The Doom Loop of Self-Reflection

 Who doesn’t know it?
-The club buddy that has excessive overestimation of his abilities.
+The club buddy has an excessive overestimation of his abilities.
 The boss that somehow lost the plot, but thinks he’s done all right.
-Or do you remember those classmates claiming to completely failed the exam, but in the end came away with full points.
+Or do you remember those classmates claiming to completely fail the exam, but in the end came away with full points?
 All these people have one thing in common: They can’t realistically assess their actions.

-However, the consequences of lacking self-awareness are not just annoyed peers, but most often stagnation and regress.
-It’s by all means no accident that self-relfection and self-awareness are the tools entrepreneurs like Jeff Bezos or Karen Lynch use to reach their goals and visions.
+However, the consequences of lacking self-awareness are not just annoying peers, but most often stagnation and regress.
+It’s by all means no accident that self-reflection and self-awareness are the tools entrepreneurs like Jeff Bezos or Karen Lynch use to reach their goals and visions.

-I’m incredibly impressed by those people that know what they want and who they are.
+I’m incredibly impressed by those people who know what they want and who they are.
 That can guide others and themselves to reach individual success.
 Nevertheless, it’s not natural talent that keeps them thriving in their doing.
-It’s the ability to assess our capability viable, to admit mistakes to ourselves, but also to acknowledge positive progess in ourselves!
+It’s the ability to assess their capability, to admit mistakes, but also to acknowledge positive progress in themselves!

 Now, being effective and efficient in our doing are not only important for a career, but especially for us cyclists.
 It can have a massive impact on our stamina.
 I mean the basic goal for us athletes is simple: Be better tomorrow than you’ve been yesterday.
-So, the following should help to become aware about ones potentials, get closer to goals and visions and ultimately not being the pill everyone is upset about.
+So, the following should help to become aware of one’s potential, get closer to goals and visions, and ultimately not be the pill everyone is upset about.

-Developing a high degree of self-awareness will help you in managing your emotions in dispute, understanding your weaknesses in cycling or being real about on what you’re able to accomplish.
+Developing a high degree of self-awareness will help you manage your emotions in dispute, understand your weaknesses in cycling, or be real about what you’re able to accomplish.

-Because the big problem of lacking self-awareness is that we’re no longer in control of our actions like habits routines or even our impulses.
+The major issue of lacking self-awareness is that we’re no longer in control of our actions like habits routines or even our impulses.
 Vice versa they control us.
 But becoming self-aware isn’t a thing to learn once.
-On the contrary it’s a long process we need to practice consistently.
-Similar as training in cycling.
+On the contrary, it’s a long process we need to practice consistently.
+Similar to training in cycling.

-As there’s not a lot we can control in our lives, one thing we can control for sure are our thoughts.
+As there’s not a lot we can control in our lives, one thing we can control for sure is our thoughts.

 Increasing self-awareness